Red-company/RES_Implementation/README.md

 ## What is it?

 This is a small and portable C++ implementation of the Red Encryption Standart(RES).
-RES is upgraded version of Advanced Encryption Standart(AES) and is a part of RedLibrary(Now developing).
+RES is upgraded version of Advanced Encryption Standart(AES) and is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).

 ## Where to use?